CEG8640 : Environmental Organic Analysis

 Outline Of Syllabus

 Sampling techniques for organic analytes, choice of analytical techniques appropriate for the chemical and physical properties of the analyte and matrix, solvent and solid phase extraction, spectroscopic techniques, theory of chromatography, theory and practise of liquid chromatography, gas chromatography, mass spectrometry and hyphenated techniques.
-Practical classes will apply these approaches in the context of understanding the application of microorganisms for the degradation of pollutants.
+Practical classes, which will include health and safety considerations, will apply these approaches for the qualitative and quantitative analysis of natural and pollutant organic components of soil/sediment and water samples.

 |Guided Independent Study||Assessment preparation and completion||18||0:30||9:00||Revision for exam|